vorpex/qvantum/README.md

     >>> c.get_nth_layer(0)
     <qvantum.layer.Layer at 0x27b474c2cf8>

-**`def qvantum.circuit.Circuit.delete_layer(nth)`**
+### **`def qvantum.circuit.Circuit.delete_layer(nth)`**

 Method to delete the n-th layer from the current Circuit object.
-The parameter must be equal to or bigger than 0 and less than the actual number of the layers in the Circuit.
+The parameter must be equal to or greater than 0 and less than the actual number of the layers in the Circuit.

 **Arguments:**
     *nth* {int} -- Number of layer to be deleted